-Washington – Representative Sean Patrick Maloney released the following statement after President Trump ordered a missile strike on a Syrian airbase.
+Washington – Representative Sean Patrick Maloney (NY-18) released the following statement in honor of LGBTQ Pride Month.

 In The News